aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/annotation-features-supported-on-pdf-export/_index.md

 Comments are exported to PDF.

-In version 1.0 of comments rendering long or many comments are not truncated in PDF output.
+In version 1.0 of comments rendering long or multiple comments are not truncated in PDF output.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |